Luigi-Tho/Luigi-Tho/README.md

 # Welcome to my Profile!

-Hello, newcomer.
-My name is Luigi-Tho.
+Hello.
+My name is Raena.
+I am a student studying Computer Science.
-I am an aspiring game developer.
-I have worked on many side projects in my spare time.
-I am currently working on some stuff that you can find in my repositories.
+The plan is to eventually start my own company and solve people's software problems with code (or make video games, I'm not sure yet).

 ### Languages I Know
 - C++